You are at - Jotaro's Blog / AhPek Biker / Indonesia / Bali-Sumba 2023 / Day 4 | Go to D1/D2/D3/D5/D6/D7/D8-9

 The other thing I like is how the Balinese serve their sambal condiments in mini banana-leaf containers - healthy and environmentally friendly!

-At the airport apron, this ATR 72 plane of Wings Air that will take us to Sumba Island.
+At the airport apron, this ATR 72 plane of Wings Air will take us to Sumba Island.

-We had earlier booked flights through NAM Air, but these didn't pan out as there were several postponements of their flights, and we re-booked flights with
+We had earlier booked flights through NAM Air, but these didn't pan out as there were several postponements of their flights, and we re-booked flights with Wings Air.

 Wings Air is a subsidiary of Lion Air and flights can be booked via the Lion Air Website.